-Dr Tychonas Michailidis is a Lecturer in Digital Media Technology at the School of Computing and Digital Technology.
+Dr Tychonas Michailidis is Course Leader for MSc User Experience Design at the School of Computing and Digital Technology.
 He is part of BIFCA, teaching both students in Birmingham and in Wuhan, China.
 He joined BCU in February 2020 from Solent University in Southampton.

 He received his PhD degree in music technology and composition from Birmingham Conservatoire and a Master’s degree in Digital Arts in Performance.
 He is also an Associate Fellow of the Higher Education Academy.
 His research interests focus on human-computer interaction, gesture interaction, interactive systems, user experience, sensor technologies, electronic music performance and new media compositions.
 In particular, his research examines how vibrotactile and haptic feedback experience can advance interactive systems as well as how it can be used as a communication tool in the arts and real-world applications.